Suyashtiw168/Movie-Recomendation-Syatem-Project/README.md

 # Movie-Recomendation-Syatem-Project
 * Movie Recommendation System — Project Overview
+* - Tools & Libraries Used
+- Python
+The core programming language used for the entire project.

+Known for its rich ecosystem of libraries, especially in data science and machine learning.

+- Libraries
+1. Pandas
+Purpose: Data manipulation and analysis

+Used for: Loading the dataset, selecting relevant features, handling missing values, and preprocessing text.

+import pandas as pd
+2. Scikit-learn (sklearn)
+Purpose: Machine learning and data preprocessing

+Used for:

+CountVectorizer: Converts text data into a numerical matrix using the bag-of-words model.

+cosine_similarity: Computes similarity between movie vectors to enable recommendations.

+from sklearn.feature_extraction.text import CountVectorizer from sklearn.metrics.pairwise import cosine_similarity
+3. Pickle
+Purpose: Object serialization

+Used for: Saving the processed data (movies_list.pkl) and similarity matrix (similarity.pkl) to avoid reprocessing during future use.

+import pickle
+- Jupyter Notebook
+Purpose: Interactive development and visualization

+Used for: Writing and running the project code in a step-by-step, exploratory manner.

+- CSV File
+File Name: New Movies Dataset.csv

+Purpose: Data source for the movie metadata

 - Objective
 The aim of this project is to design and implement a content-based movie recommendation system that suggests films with similar themes and genres.
 The system analyzes textual metadata such as movie overviews and genres to compute similarity scores and generate recommendations.